Paintings

 SOLO EXHIBITIONS

-2020 Salvaged Imeprial, Albertz Benda Gallery, New York, New York
+2020 Salvaged Imperial, Albertz Benda Gallery, New York, New York

 2019 Paradox: Surfaces of Self, N’Namdi Contemporary Miami.
 Miami, Florida